My First Burning Man 2002 - A Virgin on the Playa

 OK, yes, I DID have a few drinks and as you discover, just a bit of sexual interaction.
 But I passed the bong along and most of the time just had grapefruit juice.
 So what you're about to read is fairly objective.
 Well, as objective as I can make such subjective reality.

-It was recommended that I take a bike, but I like walking so much I decided not to bother.
+It was recommended that I take a bike, but I like walking so decided not to bother.
 This whole venue was only a mile and a half across and less than five miles all the way around.
 I could handle that.
 Again, so I thought.

 In four days I traveled 97 miles or almost a marathon every day.
 The adrenalin from that alone was enough to keep anyone distracted from the more obvious pleasures.
 But it also adds to the burnout factor - take a bike.

 Also before I get started, I want to review the premise of Burning Man.
 And yes, there ARE some rules.
 But not many.
+(Later note: this blog post predates the 10 Principles defined two years later, but as you can see, I encountered many of the ideas which were already common in the culture).

 Burning is what Burning Man is all about.
 One year a guy drove around with a flame thrower and set fire to one piece of art after another.
 This happened well before the end of the week so now there's a rule against such burning.
 You can only set fire to what you own.
 Such is the nature of controlled chaos.
 That's how rules come into existence - need.

-One rule is "Leave No Trace".
+One other rule is "Leave No Trace".
 The idea is to leave the playa (LARGE dry lake bed) in EXACTLY the condition it was in before the party.
 If you've ever been to any other large event, you'll be amazed how well this works at Burning Man.
 It really IS an eco-friendly event.
 Campers lay out black plastic to evaporate excess gray water rather than stain the playa.
 Another guy broke a string of beads and was trying to recover EVERY bead in the playa dust.
 Impressive devotion.
 Impressive people.

 Another rule is "No commercial transactions or corporate logos".
 The idea is to not distort the artistic experience with commercialism.
 The only exceptions are the "Arctic Ice Hut" and coffee at the large central cafe' where the proceeds go to charity.
 Everything else you need, you bring with you.
 But don't worry.
 If you forgot something and make it known, someone will probably provide.